Amourspirit/Mini-Framework/README.md

 ###Getting Help
 There is a package available for [Sublime Text][2] intellisense for user of [Sublime Text][2].
-Help is available online and as a separate help file and can also be accesed online [here][3]
+Help is available online and as a separate help file and can also be accesed online [here][3].

+A program named **AutoHotKey Snippit** is built in part upon **Mini-Framework** and can be download [here][5]. **AutoHotkey Snippit** come with a preinstalled template named *AutoHotkey* that contains plugins to quickly bring up the help file for **Mini-Framework** or **AutoHotkey**.
+By selecting a word in your favourite AutoHotkey editor you can simply click a shortcut key to get help on that word.

+Shortcut keys can be set to what ever you want in AutoHotkey Snippit but the defaults for help are `ctl+F1` to get help on a Mini-Framework class or method and `ctl+F2` to get help on an AutoHotkey keyworkd.

+Note: User of [AHS Studio][5] may need to compile [AHS Studio][5] before **AutoHotKey Snippit** can act upon it.

 ###Getting started
 Adding Mini-Framework to your project is as simple as adding `#Include <inc_mf_0_3>` in the top of your script.